 - long-term measures to be implemented beyond 2030, which include the development and provision of zero-carbon or fossil-free fuels to enable the shipping sector to assess and consider decarbonisation in the second half of the century.

-- Consideration of mid- to long-term measures, including measures aimed at encouraging the uptake of low-carbon or zero carbon fuels (e.g., biofuels or electrofuels (synthetic fuels) such as hydrogen or ammonia).
-Mid- to long-term measures will be considered further at the next MEPC, with these questions remaining under the consideration of the Intercessional Working Group in the meantime.
+MEPC 76 will consider mid- to long-term measures in more detail, including measures aimed at incentivising the uptake of low-carbon or zero-carbon fuels (e.g., biofuels or electrofuels (synthetic fuels) such as hydrogen or ammonia).
+These questions will remain under the consideration of the Intercessional Working Group in the meantime.

-The MEPC is also eager for states to collaborate and share as much information and technology as possible to enable the industry to rise to and meet this challenge.
-MEPC 74 adopted resolution MEPC.323(74) to encourage voluntary cooperation between the port and shipping sectors to contribute to reducing GHG emissions from ships.
-Accordingly, the MEPC has agreed to establish a voluntary multi-donor trust fund (the GHG TC-Trust Fund), to provide a dedicated source of financial support for technical cooperation and capacity-building activities to support the implementation of the IMO Initial Strategy on reduction of GHG emissions from ships.
-Furthermore, the IMO–Norway Green Voyage-2050 project was launched on 13 May 2019 to respond to the need to provide technical assistance to states and to support technology transfer and promote green technology uptake to improve energy efficiency and reduce GHG emissions throughout the maritime sector.40
+- MEPC 74 adopted Resolution MEPC.323(74) to encourage voluntary cooperation between the port and shipping sectors to contribute to reducing GHG emissions from ships.
+Accordingly, the MEPC agreed to establish a voluntary multi-donor trust fund (the GHG TC-Trust Fund)45 to provide a dedicated source of financial support for technical cooperation and capacity-building activities to support the implementation of the IMO Initial Strategy on reduction of GHG emissions from ships.

 1 Thomas Dickson is an associate at HFW.

 4 MARPOL Annex II, Regulation 5(1).